tomka700/Minimal-path/README.md

 ### Todo
 - reuse smaller solutions for the same `n mod 3`
 - prune starting dirs by symmetry
-- constexpr `force_obvious_moves` with an array with a formula for the amount of starts
 - explain obvious moves in `force_obvious_moves`
 - savestate and continue?
 - early exit in case of too large `n`
-- think about how the problem could be converted into a single graph problem

 ---